JamesBarwell/rpi-gpio.js/README.md

 Before you can read or write, you must use setup() to open a channel, and must specify whether it will be used for input or output.
 Having done this, you can then read in the state of the channel or write a value to it using read() or write().

-All of the functions relating to the pin state within this module are asynchronous, so where necessary - for example in reading the value of a channel - a callback must be provided.
+All of the functions relating to the pin state within this module now support **Promises** - for example reading the value of a channel - either provide a callback or chain the read with `.then` reference [Promisejs API](https://www.promisejs.org/api/).
 This module inherits the standard [EventEmitter](http://nodejs.org/api/events.html), so you may use its functions to listen to events.

 Please note that there are two different and confusing ways to reference a channel; either using the Raspberry Pi or the BCM/SoC naming schema (sadly, neither of which match the physical pins!).
 This module supports both schemas, with Raspberry Pi being the default.
 Please see [this page](http://elinux.org/RPi_Low-level_peripherals) for more details.

+##### Updates 3/9/2017
+**Callbacks are optional for `setup`, `write`, `read`, `destroy`.
+Checkout the additional examples using promises** *Note: If the callback parameter is not a function, it simply returns the promise without any changes.
+If the callback is a function, it is called and undefined is returned.
+Reference: [Promise.prototype.nodeify](https://www.promisejs.org/api/)

 ## API